10 Reasons Why Queen Anne of Romania is Larger than Life

 |King Michael and Queen Anne of Romania.
 Image: Linkedin|

-Queen Anne, considered by many as Romanian’s “Uncrowned Queen,” is hailed “as one of the most important symbols of wisdom, dignity and, especially, as a model of moral conduct."
+Queen Anne, considered as Romania’s “Uncrowned Queen,” was hailed “as one of the most important symbols of wisdom, dignity and, especially, as a model of moral conduct."
 Despite the difficulties she encountered in her earlier life, she went on to become the strength and the biggest support that King Michael I (who himself had to endure losing the throne of Romania) ever had.
-Let us take a look at the trying yet colorful life that she’s had.
+Let us take a look at her trying yet colorful life.

-She’s related to every royal in Europe.
+She was related to every royal in Europe.
 She was born Anne Antoinette Françoise Charlotte Zita Marguerite of Bourbon-Parma, on September 18, 1923.
 Her father, Prince Rene of Bourbon-Parma, was the nineteenth child of Robert I, the last reigning Duke of Parma.
-Her mother was Princess Margaret of Denmark, Prince Valdemar of Denmark and Princess Marie of Orleans.
+Her mother was Princess Margaret of Denmark, the daughter of Prince Valdemar of Denmark and Princess Marie of Orleans.
 Valdemar was the youngest son of King Christian IX of Denmark.
-Her sisters Queen Alexandra of Great Britain and Empress Marie Feodorovna of Russia.
+His sisters were Queen Alexandra of Great Britain and Empress Marie Feodorovna of Russia.

-As the granddaughter of Robert I, meanwhile, Anne is the first cousin of King Boris III of Bulgaria, Robert Hugo, Duke of Parma, Princess Alicia, Dowager Duchess of Calabria, Carlos Hugo, Duke of Parma, Crown Prince Otto of Austria, and Grand Duke Jean of Luxembourg.
+As the granddaughter of Robert I Anne was the first cousin of King Boris III of Bulgaria, Robert Hugo, Duke of Parma, Princess Alicia, Dowager Duchess of Calabria, Carlos Hugo, Duke of Parma, Crown Prince Otto of Austria, and Grand Duke Jean of Luxembourg.

-But lived a life as if she were a commoner.
-Anne’s childhood saw her spend her holidays at Dowager Duchess of Parma’s Villa Pianore and Prince Valdemar’s home in Denmark.
-However, when the Germans invaded France during World War II, the family had to flee to the United States where Prince Rene had to work at a domestic gas company while her mother became a hatmaker.
+She lived a life as if she were a commoner.
+Anne’s childhood saw her spend her holidays at the Dowager Duchess of Parma’s Villa Pianore and Prince Valdemar’s home in Denmark.
+However, when the Germans invaded France during World War II, the family had to flee to the United States where Prince Rene found employment at a domestic gas company.
+Her mother, meanwhile, worked a hatmaker.
 After studying design in New York City from 1940 to 1943, she was hired as a store assistant at Macy's department store.